minteeaa/Homeserver/README.md

 * Select BTRFS filesystem with **no swap**

 ### **Docker and other tools**
-`cd` to a directory you like downloads to be in , and run the [setup script](https://github.com/minteeaa/Homeserver/blob/master/initialsetup.sh)
+`cd` to a directory you like downloads to be in, and run the [setup script](https://github.com/minteeaa/Homeserver/blob/master/initialsetup.sh)
 ```
 wget https://raw.githubusercontent.com/minteeaa/Homeserver/master/initialsetup.sh
 bash initialsetup.sh